-• The collection of cash from the sale of goods and services to direct end user customers as identified by USA (USD) and Australia and Asia Pacific (AUD) accounts receivable usually occurs at or not long after agreed payment terms.
-Debtors in the 90-day column are 6.8% (2017: 7.2%) and 2.1% (2017: 4.0%) of the total debtors owing in the respective territories.
-Variations in the 90 day column year-on-year are not significant in absolute dollar terms and do not reflect any deterioration in amounts owing but rather reflect timing issues related to installation and training and the subsequent collection of cash.
+The collection of cash from the sale of goods and services to direct end user customers as identified by USA (USD) and Australia and Asia Pacific (AUD) accounts receivable usually occurs at or not long after agreed payment terms.
+Debtors in the 90-day column are 27.2% (2018: 6.8%) and 5.3% (2018: 2.1%) of the total debtors owing in the respective territories.
+Variations in the 90 day column year-on-year are usually not significant in absolute dollar terms, but in the current year reflect an outstanding debt in the US, which the Group views as recoverable, as such the balances do not reflect any deterioration in amounts owing but rather reflect timing issues related to installation and training and the subsequent collection of cash.